cki-project/skt-archived/README.md

 Provide additional arguments and options to `make` by using `--makeopts`.

+#### Kernel configuration file options

+Three kernel configuration file options are supported by `skt`:

+* Provide a kernel configuration file directly: `--config CONFIG_FILE_PATH`
+* Use a minimal configuration for a very small kernel: `--cfgtype tinyconfig`
+* Build kernel configuration files for Red Hat kernels: `--cfgtype rh-configs`

+When `rh-configs` is used, `skt` checks to see if the `ARCH` environment variable is set.
+If it is set, `skt` will select the appropriate kernel configuration file that matches the value of the `ARCH` variable.
+If it is not set, `skt` will check the native architecture of the current machine and use that architecture to select the correct kernel configuration file.

 ### Publish

 To "publish" the resulting build using the simple "cp" (copy) publisher run: